Cantera/cantera-website/pages/tutorials/yaml/reactions.rst

    .. class:: lead

-      A description of how reactions are defined in YAML input files
+      A description of how reactions are defined in YAML input files.
+For additional information, see: :ref:`YAML reaction <sec-yaml-reactions>` documentation.

 Common Attributes
 =================